Vandebron/tech-blog/public/posts/migrating-dcos-kubernetes-l4lb.md

 ## ipvs-client

 The IPVS client is the component we use in the Kubernetes environment.
-The client connects to the server and gets the IPVS entries from the IPVS server inside our Mesos cluster.
+The client connects to the server and gets the IPVS entries from the IPVS server inside our DCOS cluster.
 It then adds these IPVS entries to each node in the Kubernetes cluster.
 You, therefore, need to run each client per Kubernetes node.

 You can find the code from the IPVS client in our repository.